Wildlife Victoria Board

 BA, LL.B., LLM

 Jodie is a senior governance professional with expertise in compliance, risk management, corporate governance, legal advice and regulatory change.
 Jodie is currently the Chief Compliance Officer, Asia Pacific for Morningstar, a global provider of independent investment research, financial information and data and investment management products and services.

 Prior to her role at Morningstar, Jodie has held roles at ANZ, S&P Global and Insurance Australia Group.
 Jodie holds a Masters of Law from Monash University, a Bachelor of Law and Arts from Deakin University and is a Barrister and Solicitor of the Supreme Court of Victoria.

 Board member since December 2017

-Rod has a Bachelor in Business with Deakin University and a Graduate Diploma in Management with Monash University.
+Sharon has Bachelor of Economics from Monash University and a Graduate Diploma in Management from RMIT.

 Ewan Walsh is a Management Consultant with expertise in Strategy, specialising in improving the Customer Experience through Marketing, Digital and improved systems and processes.